jmolivas/composer-resolver/README.md

 Notice that the `status` is still `waiting`.

+If there are too many jobs on the queue already, you will get a `503 Service Unavailable` response.
+Also see the configuration setting `COMPOSER_RESOLVER_JOBS_MAX_FACTOR`.

 As soon as your job is being processed but has not yet finished, your response will look like this: